Osmar Ferreyra: Club career

 Ferreyra started his career with River Plate.
 He was signed by PFC CSKA Moscow in January 2004 and was part of the team that won the 2004–05 UEFA Cup, being on the bench for the final.
 In June 2005, he joined PSV Eindhoven on loan, but he returned to CSKA in December 2005.
 In 2006, he joined San Lorenzo, where he helped the team to win the 2007 Clausura.

 In January 2008, he moved to Dnipro Dnipropetrovsk.

 In July 2011, he signed a three-year deal with Independiente, back in his native country.

 On 2 July 2013, Ferreyra was confirmed as a new River Plate player, club where he made his debut under the same coach who called him again, Ramón Díaz.
 He signed for two years.

 In March 2015, he joined Atlético Rafaela on loan for six months.

 In January 2016, he signed an 18-month contract with Panetolikos F.C.
 On 24 December 2016, Panetolikos and Ferreyra parted ways.

 International career

 Ferreyra was capped for the Argentina Under-20 team during the 2003 FIFA World Youth Championship.
-He also played for the Argentina U-23 team.
+He also played for the Argentina Olympic team.